 Quick Insight: There are a couple of trends that we’ve been tracking and that I believe are of note to the product development community.

 - Mobile, obviously, is hot but it appears to me that it may be a disruptor not just an innovation.
 What does that mean?
 To me, a disruption is an innovation that breaks the mold.
-It doesn’t go through the standard innovation curve – which includes a period of hype followed by adoption pull back and then recovery.
-Mobile, specifically touch screen enabled phones and tablets, is showing signs of sustainable growth.
-This type of disruptor change the way businesses is done.
+It doesn’t go through the standard innovation curve – which includes a period of hype followed by adoption, pull back, and then recovery.
+Mobile, specifically touchscreen-enabled phones and tablets, is showing signs of sustainable growth.
+This type of disruptor changes the way businesses is done.
 I sense that mobile will quickly be commoditized.
-Within two years, not having a mobile product will be a non starter and death trap.
+Within two years, not having a mobile product will be a nonstarter and death trap.

 What other trends are you seeing in the market?
 Do you agree with these assessments?
 Are you seeing the same?